Preparing for Summer Essentials

 Required Items

-• Clothing for temperatures ranging from 50 to 90 degrees Fahrenheit (10 to 32 degrees Celsius), including jackets and layers, and clothes to participate in sports or outdoor activities in.
+- Suitable clothing for temperatures ranging from 50 to 90 degrees Fahrenheit (10 to 32 degrees Celsius), including jackets and layers, sports, and outdoor activities.

-• Up-to-date prescriptions and medications to last for the duration of the program (unexpired and in their original, labeled packaging), especially EpiPen or other anaphylaxis medications.
+- Up-to-date prescriptions and medications to last the duration of the program, especially epinephrine or other anaphylaxis medications.
+Medication should be unexpired and in its original, labeled packaging.

-• Personal academic supplies such as pens, pencils, highlighters, backpack, etc.
+- Personal academic supplies including pens, pencils, highlighters, backpack, etc.

-• Any special equipment or materials needed for participation in the Talent Show at the end of the program, such as dance shoes, musical instruments, sheet music, etc.
+- Any special equipment or materials needed for participation in the end-of-program talent show (e.g., dance shoes, musical instruments, sheet music, etc.).

 *Stanford Pre-Collegiate Studies is not liable if a participant’s personal items, including computers and electronic equipment, are damaged, lost, or stolen.
 Technical support is not provided for personal devices.